google/libphonenumber/CONTRIBUTING.md

         language to get approval on the approach.

 If this is not possible, please file an issue instead.

-Before spending significant time on a bug fix pull request, we strongly encourage that you file an issue so we can discuss whether this is something we think should be fixed, how to do it, and whether we'd accept a pull request.

 ## Checklist before filing an issue